GenApplications/xBilling/README.md

 # GeneratePanel (coming soon)
-GeneratePanel is a WHM & MyOwnFreeHost client area and The Successor of GenerateArea.
+GeneratePanel is a WHM & MyOwnFreeHost client area and the successor of GenerateArea.
+The first version v0.0.0, is coming torommow or today.
 GeneratePanel is an upcoming project that will build upon the foundation of GenerateArea, offering an enhanced and feature-rich experience for managing your hosting services.
 We're excited to bring you a more powerful and user-friendly client area solution that meets your hosting needs with improved functionality and usability.

 Stay tuned for updates as we work diligently to develop GeneratePanel into a comprehensive and efficient platform.
 We're committed to providing you with the tools you need to manage your hosting services seamlessly and effectively.